 VRF replacement in NYC, commercial retrofit.

 Vinco Mechanical replaces failing VRF systems across NYC commercial buildings.
-NYC DOB Contractor #022359, $2M / $4M liability, $5M umbrella, Mitsubishi Diamond Elite and Daikin Comfort Pro.
+NYC DOB Contractor #022359, $2M / $4M liability, $5M umbrella, Mitsubishi and Daikin installer.
 VRF replacement runs $45,000 to $400,000+ depending on zone count and retrofit scope.
 The 2025 R-410A to R-454B A2L refrigerant transition forces new refrigerant piping on any full retrofit (mixed refrigerants are not code-compliant).
 Vinco runs a fresh engineered load calculation, plans phased after-hours install around occupancy, files DOB Alt-2 with sealed engineer drawings, and coordinates BMS integration.
 Free estimate.

 New VRF install scope at /vrf-installation.